 Why should you name a contingent beneficiary?

 While you don't have to designate contingent beneficiaries, picking at least one may be a good idea because it helps ensure your assets go where you want once you're gone.
-If you don't designate contingent beneficiaries, and your primary beneficiaries pass away before or when you do, then all assets, including any retirement accounts and life insurance policy death benefits, could go to your estate.
-In that case, a state's law of intestacy could become responsible for divvying up your assets unless you have a will in which case the court will divide your assets up according to your wishes.
+If you don't designate contingent beneficiaries and your primary beneficiaries pass away before you do, then all assets in accounts with no contingent beneficiary, including any retirement accounts and life insurance policy death benefits, typically go to your estate.
+In that case, a state's laws of intestacy typically become responsible for divvying up the relevant assets unless you have a will, in which case a court will divide your assets up according to your will's terms.

 Types of accounts that might need a contingent beneficiary

-You can name contingent beneficiaries on many different types of accounts.
-This includes the following:
+You can name contingent beneficiaries on many different types of accounts, including:

 - employer-sponsored retirement accounts, such as a 401(k), 403(b), 457(b), SIMPLE IRA, or SIMPLE 401(k)